AffinityID/uConcur/README.md

   This is something we're looking at fixing in a future version.

-* The library integrates with Umbraco on a very low level, which be unreliable between Umbraco releases.
+* The library integrates with Umbraco on a very low level, which might be unreliable between Umbraco releases.
   Please include your Umbraco version in any reported issues.